Student Affairs Overview

 Spiritual: Spiritual wellness allows you to develop a set of values that help you seek meaning and purpose.
 It is about creating a sense of inner peace.

-Vocational: Vocational wellness is inclusive of interests, hobbies, employment, volunteer work and service.
+Career: Vocational wellness is inclusive of interests, hobbies, employment, volunteer work and service.
 It can be nurtured by matching these areas with your core values.

 Innovation: Innovative wellness is a personal transformation through curiosity, creativity, and exploration.
 It is revolutionizing medical education, research and clinical care.